downingbots/ALSET/README.md

 is done via teleop.
 It's a matter of defining and hooking together the different functions to train the NNs on and defining the DQN compute_reward() policies.
-You can also add "automatic mode" NNs to assist in training, as is done for the "scan for cube" and "scan for box" NNs.
+You can also add "automatic mode" NNs to assist in training, as is done for the "Park Arm Retracted", "scan for cube" and "scan for box" NNs.

 The DQN tabletop reward policies are defined in compute_reward().
 Basically, the rewards are for picking up the cube, dropping the